Healthy Homes Assessment Maungaraki

 Draught Stopping Maungaraki

-If you can feel external air getting in, or see the sound of a clear draught emanating from a hole or gap that is, it is probably a gap or an opening that needs sealing in any way.
-Cracks or gaps with large gaps must be fixed permanently.
-Cracks that are greater than 3mm and let air in or out from your home require the sealing.
-For example, if an open fireplace isn’t being used, it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as much as imaginable.
+If you are able to feel external air flowing in or the air is clear from a hole or gap that is, it is probably a gap or hole that requirements sealing in some way.
+Large cracks and gaps should be stopped permanently.
+Any gaps greater than 3mm that let air into or out into the house need seals.
+For instance, if an open fireplace isn’t in use it could cause draughts, and should be shut from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.

-You don’t require to cover up gaps or holes which are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the structure as the house heats and cools, to allow them to be closed and opened rather than securing.
-We will test all doors and windows in our Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes in the building.
+For instance, small gaps around windows and doors could be required to allow for the movement of the structure as the house is heated and cools in order to let them be closed and opened instead of than being stuck.
+We will test all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections